-What Is the First-Time Home Buyer Tax Credit?
+What Is the 2008 First-Time Homebuyer Tax Credit?

-If you’re still looking for the first-time home buyer credit, it unfortunately no longer exists.
+If you’re still looking for the first-time homebuyer credit, it unfortunately no longer exists.
 The program ended in 2010.
 However, people who purchased homes before 2010 can still benefit from the tax credit initiative.
-Specifically, you may still be eligible if your closing took place on or before September 30, 2010.
+Specifically, you may still be eligible if your closing took place on or before Sept.
+30, 2010.
 People who purchased homes after 2010, however, won’t benefit from the tax credit.

 What Can You Deduct After Buying a Home

 Mortgage interest is the interest fee that comes with a home loan.
 The fee accompanies most home loans where lenders use the home as collateral for the mortgage.
-In addition, mortgage interest is deductible on tax Form 1040.
-Furthermore, the lender sets the terms for interest on the mortgage before the borrower begins paying.
 Mortgage interest typically comes at a fixed rate, an adjustable rate or a combination of both.
 The fixed-rate interest will charge the borrower a set percentage of interest over the duration of the loan.
 The adjustable-rate mortgage interest, however, fluctuates based on market behaviors.
 This means that the amount of interest you pay per month will vary.
 Finally, the hybrid adjustable-rate mortgage comes with an initial fixed-interest rate.
 However, the interest rates fluctuate after the initial period ends.

 Property taxes are also a great avenue when it comes to deductions.
 You get to write off your annual property taxes the year you pay them.
 As for mortgage insurance, you can receive an insurance premium if you paid a down payment less than 20% of the home’s original value.
 Under IRS law, your mortgage insurance premium counts as mortgage interest that you can deduct on Schedule A of Form 40.

-Though you can no longer take advantage of the first-time home buyer tax credit, you can still save a lot of money through other mortgage programs.
+Though you can no longer take advantage of the first-time homebuyer tax credit, legislation to create a new refundable first-time homebuyer tax credit of up to $15,000 was introduced in April 2021.
+But as of December 2022, the legislation still has not passed in Congress.
+You can also save a lot of money on your taxes through other tax breaks.
 The mortgage options typically vary per city and state, but don’t worry.
 The primary deductions any homeowner can benefit from include property taxes, mortgage interest and insurance and mortgage points.
-The first-time home buyer tax credit is gone, but your ability to save money on your first purchase definitely isn’t.
 The amount of money you save will ultimately depend on your drive to research and find the available programs and options in your area.